 You need not engage an aggressive or new fitness routine; however practicing good fitness habits is an important factor in your overall health and well-being.
-Upper body stretches and low-weight strength training now, can help to enhance your posture and your strength in the weeks following surgery.
+Upper body stretches and low-weight strength training now, can help to enhance your posture and your strength in the weeks following your plastic surgery.
 Most importantly, don’t over-do it.
 Avoid anything strenuous or that could potentially cause injury to your shoulders, back, pectoral muscles, arms or upper body.

 Make certain to schedule ALL of the pre-operative testing and clearance you have been given.